Omoleye-J/HackBio-Genomics-Workshop/README.md

  You can find my codes in Stage_0.sh

 # Stage 1 (Week 2)
-I learnt how to process biological data in a conda environment using fastqc, gasp and multiqc.
+I learnt how to process biological data in a conda environment using fastqc, fastp and multiqc.
 My codes can be found in stage1.sh

 # Stage2 (Week 3)
 This week's task was focused on replicating oncogenomics tutorials in linux and Galaxy.
 I processed normal and tumor datasets and performed variants calling and annotation.